Three kororā swimming

 Concerns have been raised about the perceived danger the development could have for kororā who have burrows in the existing breakwater.

-Kororā observed at the site appear to be in good health, behaving naturally, and are successfully transiting the construction zone.
-DOC received a report of a dead kororā at Kennedy Point on 11 November.
+DOC received a report of a dead kororā at Kennedy Point on 11 November 2021.
 Necropsy results show the kororā had died from a dog bite.

 DOC’s role

-The resource consent to build the marina was approved by Auckland Council and does not involve DOC.
 We do not have a legal role in the consent process.
 However, we are committed to ensuring the kororā are safe.

-Our staff have visited the site multiple times and deem the risk to the kororā at this stage as low.
-DOC science and technical advice is kororā are robust birds and tolerant of disturbance, as evidenced by them being present in highly modified areas with significant human activity.
+DOC science and technical advice was that kororā are resilient birds and tolerant of disturbance, as evidenced by them being present in highly modified areas with significant human activity, and that the risk posed by the development was low.

-Given the relevant resource consents have been granted for the marina development to proceed, DOC has made a decision to grant a Wildlife Authority with special conditions, to ensure the penguins’ welfare.
+Given the relevant resource consents had been granted for the marina development to proceed, DOC granted a Wildlife Act Authority with special conditions, to ensure the penguins’ welfare during rock and piling works on the breakwater wall where the kororā nest.

-Permit conditions include construction activity only occurring when the kororā are not nesting or moulting, the developer informing DOC staff so they can advise during any handling of kororā and only two approved handlers working with the kororā.
+Permit conditions included construction activity only occurring when the kororā are not nesting or moulting, the developer informing DOC staff so they can advise during any handling of kororā and only two approved handlers working with the kororā.

 Related documents: